ClaudeAlves/RES_labo_SMTP/README.md

 1. Build the app with apache maven `mvn package`.
 2. Copy the `jar` file to the location of your choice `cp target/RES_labo-SMTP-1.0-SNAPSHOT-jar-with-dependencies.jar myfolder/RES-SMTP.jar`.
-3. Write a list of victim email addresses like the following:
+3. Write a list of victim email addresses (preferably with `name.surname@domain.tld`) like the following:

     ```
     john.doe@acme.com